Xablu/XamarinAndroidTraining/MvvmCross/README.md

 ```

 22. Add a new class under the ViewModels folder.
 Call it `CitiesViewModel`.
 Make the class public, make it inherit from `MvxViewModel` and define a `MvxObservableCollection<City>` property called `Cities`.
 Initialize the Cities property as a new empty collection by default.

+Note: What is an Observable Collection?
+It's a very special type of list that will fire changes every time an operation like add, delete, reset or move is run on the list.
+You can read more about it in the [official](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1?view=netframework-4.7.2) Microsoft documentation.
+The Mvx version has a few improvements and assumptions (the MvvmCross implementation is optional).

 23. Override the `Initialize` method and add some mock items to the list.
 You can take the following list as an example:

 ```c#